From BR Bullpen

 Frandsen made a couple of stops with the Giants in 2006 but spent most of the year in Fresno.
 He hit .304/.358/.440 with Fresno and .215/.284/.323 in 41 games with the Giants.
 In 2007, Frandsen hit .403/.506/.522 in 19 games for Fresno and .269/.331/.379 in 109 for the Giants.

-Frandsen ruptured his Achilles tendon prior to the 2008 season and missed the full year.
+Frandsen ruptured his Achilles tendon prior to the 2008 season and missed the full year except for one game.
 In 2009 he was back, splitting his time with Fresno and with the major league team.
 He played 23 games at the major league level, hitting only .140.
 He did a lot better at Fresno, with a batting line of .295/.352/.438 with 18 doubles and 13 homers in 110 games.
 At the end of spring training in 2010, the Giants sent him to the Boston Red Sox.
-He played 17 games for the Pawtucket Red Sox, hitting .258, then was claimed off waivers by the Los Angeles Angels on April 29.
+He played 17 games for the Pawtucket Red Sox, hitting .258, then was claimed off waivers by the Angels on April 29th.
 He came up to the big club shortly after that and was hitting .288 when sent down to AAA on July 23rd.
 He hit .277 in 36 games for the Salt Lake Bees and was called up again when rosters expanded in September.
-He didn't hit as well in his second stint in LA, finishing the year at .250/.294/.319.
+He didn't hit as well in his second stint in L.A., finishing the year at .250/.294/.319.

 Frandsen continued his nomadic ways in 2011.
 He was first signed as free agent by the San Diego Padres in January, released at the end of March when he failed to make the team in spring training, and then signed again by the Philadelphia Phillies, who were looking for some infield depth with Chase Utley out for a number of weeks.
 He was assigned to AAA Lehigh Valley and started the year hitting very well, going .321/.369/.505 over his first 30 games.
-However, on May 11, Major League Baseball announced that he had tested positive for ritalinic acid, a banned performance-enhancing substance and he was handed an immediate 50-game suspension.
+However, on May 11th, Major League Baseball announced that he had tested positive for ritalinic acid, a banned performance-enhancing substance and he was handed an immediate 50-game suspension.
+In the end, he did not play at all in the majors that season, but got into 55 games for the Phillies in 2012, hitting a solid .338/.383/.451 in 195 at-bats.
+The upshoot was that 2013 was the first season that he spent entirely in the majors (except for his abbreviated 2008).

 Sources include 2005-2006 Baseball Almanacs